MonojitSarkar/self-attention-network-sentiment-classification/README.md

 Notice the words highlighted in brown and black.
 They are also deemed important but less than those words in red.

 ## To-Do
-- [ ] Implement Word Embedding and see for any improvement
+- [x] Implement Glove and see for any improvement.
+Slightly better accuracy observed.
+- [ ] Implement Glove embeddings with different dimensions.
 - [ ] Better word preprocessing.
 - [ ] Implement Relative Positional Encoding